robauto/bibli3.0/readme.md

 4. A computer that can read the microSD (most computers will need an adapter)

 ### Flashing the microSD
 To begin, download this image from google drive.
+Unzip it.
+This might take a minute.
 Then you will need to flash the image onto your SD card.
 There are several tools for this.
 I recommend [Etcher](https://www.balena.io/etcher/) for its simplicity.
-It might take a few minutes to flash the microSD.
+It will take a few minutes to flash the microSD.
 Once it finishes, eject the SD card, insert it into the Raspberry Pi, and power on the Pi.

 ### Connecting to the Bibli